WORLD

 RESOURCES

-This site provides a World WideWeb resource for information on Egypt.
+This site provides a World WideWeb resource for information on Egypt, but uses COOKIES.
+So if you want to skip this, do.

 Click here for a great introduction to Italy for elementary and